Chickpea Blueberry Salad

 - The salad without the dressing can be assembled ahead of time and stored in the fridge for 1-2 days.

 - After dressing has been added, it’s best enjoyed fresh.

 - The tahini maple dressing will keep for up to 1 week in the fridge.
 The dressing may separate a bit after storing or thicken considerably.
 If so, just give it a good stir and thin with a little water if needed.

 - Avocado Kale Salad with Creamy Basil Dressing

 This salad is filling enough for a light main dish but can also be served as a side with these sweet potato black bean burgers or beet burgers.
 For a perfect summery meal, try my vegan blackberry crumble for dessert!

 Did you try this recipe?
 I’d love to hear about it!
 Click here to leave a review.Print

 Sweet, tart, crispy and tangy, this delicious salad is full of flavour, texture and nutrition.
 It’s high in fibre and protein and makes the perfect light summer meal that’s easy to make, no cooking required!

 - 3 tbsp fresh lemon juice

-- 3 tbsp water (use more as needed to adjust consistency)
+- 3 tbsp as water, plus more as needed

 - 1 tsp garlic powder